 - You have been denied access to Canada before

-- The customs officer is not convinced that you are visiting Canada for the purpose indicated in your visa application
+- The customs employee is not convinced that you are visiting Canada for the purpose indicated in your visa or visa application

-- The customs officer is not convinced that you plan to leave Canada again
+- The customs employee is not convinced that you plan to leave Canada again

 - You cannot prove that you possess sufficient financial means to pay for your stay and return trip